 Select your animal from a healthy, disease-free herd.
 Be sure it is healthy, vigorous, and average-size for the breed and age.
-If "Bang's vaccination" is preferred for your farm, the animal should be officially Bang's-vaccinated during the age of 5 to 8 months.
+If "Bang's vaccination" (See Cow Talk, page 29) is preferred for your farm, the animal should be officially Bang's-vaccinated during the age of 5 to 8 months.
 The veterinarian should eartag or tattoo the animal.
 You will need a certificate of vaccination.
 Keep it in your record book.